Simbul/baker/README.md

    * Run and check that everything works correctly _both_ on simulator and device.
    * Check [this page](https://github.com/bakerframework/baker/wiki/Problems-and-Debugging) if you encounter any problem.
    * Create an Apple iPhone Developer account to publish on the App Store.
-   * If you are using Newsstand, follow the instruction on the Apple iPhone Developer website to create a new free subscription.
+   * If you are using Newsstand, follow the instructions on the Apple iPhone Developer website to create either your free subscription or paid subscription / issue In App Purchases
    * Follow the instructions on the Apple iPhone Developer website to submit your book to the app store.